influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 ## Start Kapacitor

-Start up Kapacitor and you should see it connect to you UDF in both the Kapacitor logs and the UDF process logs.
+Start up Kapacitor and you should see it connect to your UDF in both the Kapacitor logs and the UDF process logs.

 ## Try it out